roishub/wanderlust-docker/README.md

-# Wanderlust - Your Ultimate Travel Blog 🌍✈️
+# Wanderlust - Docker Project

-WanderLust is a simple MERN travel blog website ✈ This is an open source project that i have taken from the following link- https://github.com/krishnaacharyaa/wanderlust , to take up a project to dockerize this application.
+WanderLust is a simple MERN travel blog website ✈ This is an open source project that i have taken from the following link- https://github.com/krishnaacharyaa/wanderlust from #krishnaacharyaa, so that I can try and dockerize this application.
+I have followed the method given by #LondheShubham153 (Shubham Londhe) in his youtube video which u can access using https://www.youtube.com/watch?v=oUMM1x91McA.

-To start with the
-## Steps that i have taken to Dockerize this Application
+## Steps that I have taken to Dockerize this Application

-### Setting up the Backend

-1. **create backend Docker file**
+1. **Create backend Docker file**

    - This Dockerfile sets up a Node.js environment(using the slim variant) in a Docker container, then copies application files, installs dependencies, sets environment variables, exposes port 5000, and starts the application with 'npm start'.

-2. **create frontend Docker file**
+2. **Create frontend Docker file**

    - Same base image as of that the backend is used here.
 It copies application files into the /app directory, installs dependencies with npm i, copies the .env.sample file as .env.local, exposes port 5173, and starts the application in development mode with npm run dev -- --host